Defining Clairvoyance Once and For All Time

 Our psychic center of clairvoyance is a natural gift that anyone can develop and enhance to supra sensory levels.
 In fact, it is the most commonly used of all our psychic centers.
 The Third Eye, which promotes this faculty, is located at the Sixth Chakra and is the seat of intuition our window to higher dimensions.

 Most of the time, our internal visual viewing happens in the frontal lobe area.
 Often during clairvoyance development and during actual viewing episodes, various sensations can be felt at the back and top of the head as well as a tightening or pressure sensation across the forehead.
-This is due to the quickening of the glands in the head when one is focused on the development of this chakra.
+This sensation happens due to the quickening of the glands in the head when one focuses on the development of this chakra.

 When the Sixth Chakra (third eye) is open and in balance, a person can be incredibly intuitive, perceptive, and conscious of other realms and entities.
 When it is somewhat closed or blocked, a person can feel isolated, be prone to sarcasm and skepticism, removed from reality, inflexible, confused, or even depressed.
 Therefore, maintaining balance in the third eye is essential.
 It is your spiritual doorway into the infinite wisdom of the universe and helpful entities from the Spiritual realms.

-Throughout history and in most cultures there have been anecdotal stories and historical claims of clairvoyant abilities.
-In ancient Egypt, clairvoyance was used in the healing temples and highly trained young women called “looking girls” would use this ability to help heal others by gazing into the innards of the body.
+Throughout history and in most cultures, there’ve been historical claims of clairvoyant abilities.
+In ancient Egypt, clairvoyance was used in the healing temples and highly trained young women called “looking girls” used their Clairvoyance faculty to help heal others by gazing into the innards of the body.
 From this, they would diagnose the problem and alert the temple priests of the ailment.

-Today the label of “clairvoyant” is still regarded suspiciously and is relegated by many to the art of fortune-telling.
-It has taken many dedicated light workers and honorable psychics, to pull this wonderful inborn ability out of something previously looked down upon, into becoming an accepted profession.
+Today the label of “Clairvoyant” is still regarded suspiciously and is by many and is often mistaken for a shammy fortune-teller.
+It’s taken many dedicated lightworkers and honorable psychics, to raise this inborn ability out of something previously looked down upon, into being viewed at as an accepted profession.